GreateBeyondTheHorizon/Greate/README.md

 ---

 💡*Please note, this mod is in early development.
 Gameplay elements may change as we refine and expand the mod.*

-⌨️*Modpack Developers: While this mod is in alpha, you are free to include the jar in your modpacks (CF & Modrinth).
-Once we enter beta (and hence publish to CF), we ask that you include it in the respective platform's manifest instead.*